sandhawke/mastodon-talk-201705/PITCHME.md

  - Inbound: use Mastodon as feed reader: rss/atom, reddit, twitter, facebook
  - Outbound: post to Mastodon and you're blogging, tweeting, etc
  - Combined: Like/Comment/Share could be bridged in+out of twitter/facebook
  - But is it necessary?
-Maybe it'll have its own good-enough content (This was what led Eric Ries to propose "Lean Startup")
+Maybe it'll have enough local content
+   -  This mistake led Eric Ries to propose "Lean Startup"

 ---